 Off-The-Beaten-Path Florida for Nature Lovers

 Ten Thousand Islands National Wildlife Refuge (NWR), is one of the most hidden paradises in Florida.
 A maze of mangroves, where the waters of the Everglades meet the Gulf Coast, forming a labyrinth of water, and it is the second-largest mangrove forest in the world, only surpassed by Bangladesh.
-Ten Thousand Islands in Florida is for anyone looking for an authentic adventure while enjoying some solitude, being immersed in nature, and for anyone who seeks off-the-beaten-path destinations.
+Ten Thousand Islands in Florida is for anyone looking for an authentic adventure while enjoying some solitude, and being immersed in nature, and for anyone who seeks off-the-beaten-path destinations.

-- Go kayaking: Rent a kayak to go explore the labyrinths of mangrove
+- Go kayaking: Rent a kayak to go explore the labyrinths of mangrove.

 - Enjoy the very diverse wildlife: with more than 200 species of birds, raccoons, river otters, dolphins, and manatees and if you are lucky, you can also spot bobcats and Florida panthers.

-- Take an Airboat to Everglades: airboat tour from Miami will take you to glide across a river of grass on a small airboat and experience the Florida Everglades and the rich wildlife.
+- Take an Airboat to the Everglades: airboat tour from Miami will take you to glide across a river of grass on a small airboat and experience the Florida Everglades and the rich wildlife.

 - Go camping: on one of the designed islands.